kwelch/eventbrite-sdk-javascript/docs/users.md

 <a id="lookByEmail"></a>

 ## `sdk.users.emailLookup(email)`
-This method is used to load the details for a specific user.
-Currently it supports look ups via the email property.
+Gets the details for a specific user using their emaill address.

 **_Currently, no public documentation page._**